wp-plugins/wp2yt-uploader/readme.txt

 = Can you change the color of the icons? =

-Yes, by specificying an inline font-color property to the div.
+Yes, by specificying an inline color property to the div.

 = Can you add animations to the icons? =